 Being well-read has implications for public speakers.
-As noted in Spiritual Wealth, reading is to the mind what exercise is to the body.
+As the article in Spiritual Wealth noted, reading is to the mind what exercise is to the body.
 The more we read, the better we are able to think, the more clearly we are able to express ourselves, the more stylistic and refined our writing and speaking will be.
 By reading good writing, we expand our vocabulary and become more adept in our use of language.